HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 There are many online visualization tools and streaming data services that allow you to explore popular GIS datasets, and even export rendered maps without having to download data.

 To download and process data requires additional time and skill-building.
-Knowing ahead of time whether you should budget this time and knowledge acquisition into your project is useful.
+Planning in advance whether you should budget this time and knowledge acquisition into your project will help you get more mileage out of what you can accomplish.

 ![An example of a .PNG map export from Social Explorer showing people age 18-34 by tract in Somerville and Cambridge](media/map.png)